The Rural Renewal program in Jasper is suspended until November 2025.

 Under the direction of the Licensing and Enforcement Manager:

-• Undertakes other operational and public safety duties as required.
+- Undertake other operational and public safety duties as required.

 Qualifications & experience: Your resume and cover letter must clearly describe how you meet the following minimum qualifications:

-• Previous experience in law enforcement or a related field;
+- Previous experience in law enforcement or a related field.

-• Ability to obtain Community Peace Officer Level 1 status
+- Ability to obtain Community Peace Officer Level 1 status.

 CLICK HERE TO VIEW THE FULL JOB DESCRIPTION FOR BYLAW ENFORCEMENT OFFICER